 If you decide to give it a shot, there are a few different ways to treat blood stains — so don’t give up and don’t be afraid to try different things until you see success.

-Most importantly, you want to get to the stain as quickly as possible.
-If you’re away from home and unable to remove the garment, head to the nearest sink and blot the stain as much as possible with cold water (in a sink if possible).
-If you are using cloth pads, rinse with cold water in a sink until the water runs clear.
+If you are using period underwear or cloth pads, rinse with cold water in a sink until the water runs clear.
 It’s not always an option to rinse it out immediately if you’re in public, but try to get to it as soon as you are able.

 When treating fabrics for blood stains there’s some don’ts.
 They are very important and can mean the difference between getting the stain out and it setting forever.